timoast/basc/README.md

 The BASC pipeline executes the following steps:

-1. Barcode fasta and sample sheet are generated from the config file
+1. Barcode FASTA files are generated from the config file
-2. BCL converstion to fastq files using `bcl2fastq`
-3. Combinatorial barcode demultiplexing using a custom python script
+2. Combinatorial barcode demultiplexing using a custom python script
-4. Map reads to the genome using `bwa-mem2`
+3. Map reads to the genome using `bwa-mem2`
-5. BAM file sorted and indexed using `samtools`
+4. BAM file sorted and indexed using `samtools`
-6. Fragment file created using `sinto`
+5. Fragment file created using `sinto`